wpietak/PCA-Mean-Reversion/README.md

 The implementation of the entire bid-ask spread time series construction process, including data download and preprocessing, models estimation, and results summary and analysis, is presented in XXX notebook.
 The eventually selected approach is <b>(5a) Huang-Stoll-based linear regression 1</b>.
 Flooring and smoothing was applied to the spreads estimated with this approach to obtain the final time series used in backtesting.

+Floor is applied to each daily spread at the tick size level.
+Tick size is implied from klines based on the maximum number of digits after decimal point in the quoted prices for a given day.
+In order to reduce the impact of short-term noise on estimations, smoothing is applied to the floored spreads by taking a 5-day centered moving average weighted with a triangular kernel.

+Constant daily bid-ask spreads are meant to reflect average market conditions prevailing in particular days.
+In reality, the observed spreads differ from the model constant spread by a stochastic term.
+Its' impact is supposed to average out across time.

 ### Price Impact Model

 There are two models.